kartik-commits/about_me/README.md

-It's me, Kartik, a 20 year old tinkerer geek, who went to Fergusson College for High School, currently at Dr.DY Patil Instutute of Technology in first year pursuing Bachelors Degree for Mechanical Engineering.
+It's me, Kartik, a 20 year old tinkerer geek, who went to Fergusson College for High School, currently at Dr.DY Patil Instutute of Technology in second year pursuing Bachelors Degree for Mechanical Engineering.

 Previously had RMX2050, currently playing with POCO X5 Pro 5G(redwood), POCO X2 (phoenix), Miatoll and Samsung A21s.
 Built some good ROMs for these bricks.